algorand/msgpack-javascript/README.md

 > - Number and binary map key support with Maps.
 >
 > The exact changes can be viewed [in this comparison](https://github.com/msgpack/msgpack-javascript/compare/1fc7622...algorand:msgpack-javascript:main).
+>
+> You may install this forked library with `npm i algorand-msgpack`.

 This library is an implementation of **MessagePack** for TypeScript and JavaScript, providing a compact and efficient binary serialization format.
 Learn more about MessagePack at: